yetnetbehailu/Skincare-confessions/skincare_confessions/static/testing/testing.md

  ➤ Stringfield inputs on click/focus receives border & background color.

- ➤ Login button on click validates login form, if all fields pass the validation requirements user gets redirected to home page.
+ ➤ Login button on click validates login form, if all fields pass the validation requirements user gets redirected to home page reciving a flash message.
 Otherwise, error message alerts user on what needs to be done.

  ➤ Below the login button a link which on click redirects to register page can be found.
 This is meant for new user who are not already members to register for an account.